 Joined HCAH Family in Oct.
 2016

 Born and raised in Sanford, NC - Brad graduated in 2016 from the veterinary technician program at CCCC.
 While in school he did his externship here, so it's nice to have him back at Hope Crossing as a veterinary technician and officially part of the team!
 He'll be assisting in surgeries, the exam rooms and running lab work.
 Brad loves animals but especially exotics.
-He has a Tegu (which is a large lizard) named Olivia, a Sailfin Dragon named Norbert, a salamander named Expo, two cats named Tom and Garus and a sheep named Kirin.
+He has a Tegu (which is a large lizard) named Olivia, a Sailfin Dragon named Norbert, a salamander named Expo and two cats named Tom and Garus.

 Joined HCAH Family in Feb.
 2017